 How it works

-- To register for the 2018 program, you must register in person at the site closest to you on Wednesday, November 1, 2017.
+- To register for the 2019 program, you must register in person at the site closest to you on Thursday, November 1, 2018.
 Please call the site before this date to determine the time of their registration.
 For a list of sites and contact information, visit the Sites and Program Schedule page. *Note* There are NO classes held on Professional Development (PD) days, Statutory Holidays or March Break.
 All sites have completed the program and are now closed for the 2018 program.

 - In January or February, depending on the program schedule of the site, each parent with their child, will attend one 30 minute Welcome Visit the week before classes begin.
 Children will complete a short assessment at this time with a trained assessor.